QI Academy

-The BSH QI Academy is dedicated to mentoring and supporting heart failure nurses and allied health professionals to become future leaders
+The BSH QI Academy is dedicated to mentoring and supporting heart failure nurses and allied health professionals to become future leaders.

 We believe having access to quality improvement resources will support specialists in improving patient outcomes and create value for the wider health economy.